NeCTAR-RC/nectar-training/package07/sections/manageStorage.markdown

 A brief recap of the available storage types:

-* **Object storage**: These are single files which you can upload on the server and which you can access from anywhere via a simple web interface.
+* **Object storage**: These are single files which you can upload on the server and which you can access from anywhere via a simple web interface or a suitable client application (of which this section will introduce a few).

 * **Volume Storage** (also called *Block Storage*) and **Ephemeral Storage** (also called *On-Instance storage*) are directly attached to your instance.